 You are here

-3 Days Playing in President Obama's Backyard
+3 Days Experiencing Former President Obama's Washington, DC

 Day 1: The White House & the Neighborhood

 Start your day where any Presidential tour should: at the White House.
-Pose for a photo op, stop by the White House Visitor Center and then grab breakfast at the nearby White House FRESHFARM Market (Thursdays 11 a.m.-2 p.m. from April 7 to Nov.
-17; 810 Vermont Ave.
+Pose for a photo op, stop by the White House Visitor Center and then grab breakfast at the nearby White House FRESHFARM Market (Thursdays 11 a.m.-2 p.m. from April to November; 810 Vermont Ave.
 NW).
-With healthy fruits and fresh-baked breads on the menu, the First Lady would surely approve.
+With healthy fruits and fresh-baked breads on the menu, the former First Lady would surely approve.
 Next, head to the Newseum, a 250,000-square-foot museum dedicated to the history of news.
 Make sure to stop by First Dogs: American Presidents and Their Pets.
 Sasha and Malia (and their parents) have visited the exhibit, which features their dog Bo.

 Day 2: Art, History & Culture